Customizing the Coveo for Salesforce Free Edition

 Using Custom Fields With the Coveo for Salesforce Free Edition

 When creating a search page using Coveo for Salesforce, it’s common to want to include custom Salesforce fields as part of your implementation.

 When creating its schema of the available objects and fields from your Salesforce organization, the Coveo Search API takes your custom fields into account.
 It’s this schema that allows Coveo to know which objects and fields can be queried in a search page.

-You can use your custom fields in a Coveo search page using the following syntax, where you replace
+You can use your custom fields in a Coveo-powered search page using the following syntax, where you replace

 SalesforceApiName with your field Salesforce API name: